Compare Medicare Supplement Plans

 For most people, medical care and hospitalization are the two most common categories of health care expenses.
 They're also usually the categories that lead to the largest medical bills.
 That's why the most important step in choosing your Medigap policy is to compare plans based on how they cover hospitalization and medical care.

 Medicare Part A deals with hospitalization costs.
-If your Supplement plan covers 100% of the Part A deductible and copayments — as with Plan F and Plan G — that will eliminate any hospitalization costs within this category of coverage.
+If your Supplement plan covers 100% of the Part A deductible and copayments — as with Plan F and Plan G — that could eliminate any hospitalization costs.
 With a cheaper option like Plan K, your costs will be reduced, but you'll still have some out-of-pocket medical expenses to reach the Part A deductible.

 Your costs for hospitalization